brandingbrand/flagship/docs/src/pages/en/usage/migration.md

 ---
-title: Migration
+title: Troubleshooting
-description: Migration
+description: Troubleshooting Development Environment Issues
 layout: ../../../layouts/docs.astro
 lang: en
 ---
-# Migration
+# Troubleshooting
+## Quick Start

-Set up or confirm your development environment by reviewing the [React Native Docs for version 0.7.0](https://reactnative.dev/docs/0.70/environment-setup).
+Confirm your development environment is set up for React Native CLI by reviewing the [React Native Docs for version 0.7.0](https://reactnative.dev/docs/0.70/environment-setup).

-Before starting the project after the FS12 upgrade, please clean your project directory: `git clean-fdx`.

-## Troubleshooting
+Please create a [new issue](https://github.com/brandingbrand/flagship/issues/new) if you believe you are encountering a bug.

-### iOS
+## iOS
-In addition to cleaning your project directory, we suggest you clear your Xcode Derived Data.
-To clear it, enter the following in your terminal `rm -rf ~/Library/Developer/Xcode/DerivedData`
+As a first step to troubleshooting iOS, we recommend you clear your Xcode Derived Data.
+To clear it, enter the following in your terminal: `rm -rf ~/Library/Developer/Xcode/DerivedData`.

-### Android
+## Android
-#### White Text
+### White Text
-> *Note: This will be resolved in the next FS12 release (0.0.11)* After upgrading, all text elements in Android that do not have a value for their color will be white when the device is in dark mode.
-To resolve this, ASSOS patched the template style values XML file so that the application defaulted to light mode, regardless of the device’s current theme (*[See PR](https://github.com/brandingbrand/assos/pull/682)*).
+> *Note: This will be resolved in the next FS12 release (0.0.11)*

+If you are upgrading from a previous version of FS to FS12, all text elements in Android that do not have a value for their color will be white when the device is in dark mode.
+To resolve this, patch the template style values XML file so that the application defaults to light mode, regardless of the device’s current theme.

-#### Java Vesion
+### Java Vesion
 It's possible OS updates have caused this issue when reported; however, if a Java version issue is encountered while building the Android application, you can resolve it by making sure you set the JAVA_HOME path equal to the one used by Android Studio in your path file.

 Open and edit your .zshrc file `code .zshrc`
 Ensure the file contains the following line for Java Version

 ```
 export JAVA_HOME="/Applications/Android Studio.app/Contents/jre/Contents/Home"
 ```

-#### Command Line Tools
+### Command Line Tools
 If you receive an error message regarding command line tools, such as the following:
 ```
 > Cannot run program "/Users/User/Library/Android/sdk/cmdline-tools/latest/bin/sdkmanager": error=2, No such file or directory